Ryan-T-Case/Ryan-T-Case.github.io/README.md

 ## Overview

 This is mobile-responsive professional portfolio built to showcase my web development skills.
-The primary technologies used include pure CSS, vanilla JS, Materlialize, jQuery, Typed.js, and Devicon.
+The primary technologies used include CSS, vanilla JS, Materlialize, jQuery, Typed.js, and Devicon.
 Feel free to check out my work!
 _________________________________________________

 ## Author